I am a software engineer. I have been working with C++, MFC, and net technologies for 15 years. I like video games and reading books.

 public event <delegate type name> <event_name>.

 4) The constructor of the ProductStock class initializes the members ProductName and StockInHand.
 Below is the code:

 5) All the Counter objects call the ReduceStock function when a sale is performed.
 This function reduces the current stock.
 It also notifies the subscriber of the LowStock event when the current stock goes less than five.
 Below is the function implementation:

 Note that in the above code, call to StockLow(this,arg) is known as Raising an Event or sending a Notification.
 We are done with the implementation ProductStock class.

 1) The counter class declares the member variable for the counter name and the constructor initializes the Name.
-The Sales function takes the ProductStock and the number of product sold.
-It makes a call to the ReduceStock function after counter make a sale.
+The Sales function takes the ProductStock and the number of products sold.
+It makes a call to the ReduceStock function after the counter makes a sale.
 Below is the Implementation code:

 Now, we will see how the client code works.
 Before that a small refresh on what we did.
 The ProductStock class exposes an event StockLow, and that event is coupled to OnStockLow Delegate.
 ReduceStock function raises the StockLow event when the product stock goes below five.
 The counter class implements the notification handler (LowStockHandler) to receive the notification.
 Where is the piece of code that links the LowStockHandler to the StockLow event?
 We link that in the client code which we will write in this section.